 This is an important skill that many quants people often disregard until they see it at work, often, the hard way.
-I personally feel that succeeding on the job in a professional services environment is more highly correlated with soft skills.
+Succeeding in Management Consulting requires solid communication and soft skills.
 In this regard, I consider story telling a foundational skill that is at the heart of the consulting profession.
 Based on my personal experience, I consider this skill the most important in front-end & client-facing roles, such as sales, presenting and team management.
 As a consultant, you’re expect to perform all the three things to progress in your career.

 However, the sales aspect will increase in importance when you’re a Partner or Senior Manager.
 Whether you’re explaining your work stream to your Partner / Senior Manager, presenting slides to a client or even convincing your team why a certain course of investigation is worth pursuing, you will need to tell them a story.
 You should always start with the Why?

 - In which time frame?

 You will also learn to present to senior clients early on in your consulting career.
 The more senior the client, the more likely you are to practice with your team beforehand.
 Especially for junior consultants, these team feedback are extremely valuable learning opportunities.
 Usually, the team will offer you detailed feedback on everything from the content & structure of your presentation, storytelling through to your delivery, rhetoric & even body language.

 Just as storytelling is a foundational aspect of consulting, all great stories start with fantastic communication.
 In consulting, you’ll learn to communicate with very intelligent and very busy people.
 These could be your Engagement Partner / Engagement Manager or the CEO of the firm you’re advising.
 You’ll learn basics & more sophisticated things, such as persuasive communications, tailoring your message based on your audience, written communications, etc. Mastering communications is obligatory for consulting success.